Tucson Presidio museum

 On-Site Live Field Trip Approximately 3.5 hours

-Contact our Education and Engagement Coordinator, Wolf Whitney-Hul, at wolfwh@tucsonpresidio.com
+For More information contact Wolf Whitney-Hul, Education and Engagement Coordinator, at wolfwh@tucsonpresidio.com

 A Presidio Trust staff member/volunteer will make two appointments with your group.
 The first will be for an in-person or virtual visit at your location for a 30-45 minute age-appropriate presentation covering the history of the Presidio Museum.
 The second will be for the on-site portion of the field trip on a Friday.
 This field trip supports Common Core curriculum for Arizona 3rd and 4th graders.